yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-direct-integration.md

 Our Apple Pay Direct integration supports one-time and recurring payments (useful for subscriptions and other regular transactions).

 <Callout icon="📘" theme="info">
-  Before implementing Apple Pay payments, ensure you have completed the [Apple Pay prerequisites](doc:prerequisites-apple-pay).
+  Before implementing Apple Pay payments, ensure you have completed the [Apple Pay prerrequisites](doc:prerrequisites-apple-pay).
 </Callout>

 ## Apple Pay overview

 1. Customer initiates payment on their iOS device
-2. Receive payment token via Apple SDK
+2. Receive `payment_token` via Apple SDK
 3. [Create a payment](ref:create-payment) with Yuno including the stringified token
 4. Yuno processes with your configured provider(s) and returns a response
 5. Monitor response status via webhooks